Towards Atoms of Large Language Models

-Specifically, we collect activations of subject entities from every layer of Gemma2-2B, Gemma2-9B, and Llama3.1-8B using nearly all WikiData subjects (CounterFact is itself a WikiData subset), including examples such as "Danielle Darrieux", "Edwin of Northumbria", and "Toko Yasuda".
-In the CounterFact setting this yields 530,166 activations for Gemma2-2B (26 layers × 20,391 entities), 856,422 for Gemma2-9B (42 layers × 20,391 entities), and 652,512 for Llama3.1-8B (32 layers × 20,391 entities).
-For the scaling experiment we obtain up to 73,728 activations from the first layer of Gemma2-2B using a larger WikiData subject set.
-Activations are gathered in a uniform manner: each subject name is used as a prompt to the model, and hooks record the activations at the last token of the subject mention, a site previously identified as critical for knowledge representation \citep{meng2022locating}.
-The collected activations are then aggregated as static training data.
+Specifically, we collect activations from every layer of Gemma2-2B, Gemma2-9B, and Llama3.1-8B using the subject entities in the corresponding datasets (e.g., “Danielle Darrieux,” “Edwin of Northumbria,” and “Toko Yasuda”).

+Activations are collected in a uniform manner: each subject name is used as a prompt, and hooks record activations at the final token of the subject mention, a position previously identified as critical for knowledge recall in language models \citep{meng2022locating}.
+The resulting activations are aggregated as static training data.